alissssia/Flip-and-Patch/README.md

 - With flip-flops before and after the mechanism.

 The directory also includes different flip-flop implementations, a multiplexer and dedicated testbenches (with a Makefile to execute all of them).

 ### cache
 Implements the cache required for the patching mechanism.
 Includes all necessary modules, a C++ testbench to verify correct functionality and a corresponding Makefile for the testbench execution.

+### patching_mechanism
+Contains the implementation of the patching mechanism, which ca be used:

+- With a single activation,

+- With a block of N activations or

+- As a full mechanism that first fills up the whole cache and then reads.

+The directory also includes a multiplexer and dedicated testbenches (with a Makefile to execute all of them).

+### memory_classification